quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

 ```

 ### Django Models
-Each model will correspond to a table.
-Bold denotes a primary key.
-For most tables,
-this is the default id provided by Django.
-For certain one-to-one tables they will use that
-relationship as their primary key.

 We will use the Django built in User model, but add roles to it.
 This comes with authentication functionality and the following fields.
 Details available in
 [Django docs](https://docs.djangoproject.com/en/5.0/ref/contrib/auth/#django.contrib.auth.models.User).